lindenb/jvarkit/docs/VcfSetSequenceDictionary.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
+    --onNotFound
+      Contig converter.
+I will do my best to convert the contig names (e.g 'chr1' -> '1'): But what should I do when comparing two dictionaries with different notations
+      Default: SKIP
+      Possible Values: [RAISE_EXCEPTION, SKIP, RETURN_ORIGINAL]
     -o, --output
       Output file.
 Optional .
 Default: stdout
     -r, -R, --reference